 Stick to no more than two colours

-If you want to draw attention you should use high-contrast colour-schemes, and if you want to give consumers the feeling of peace and serenity you should choose light and peaceful colour combinations.
-Black and white don’t count, but beyond them only go for one or two additional colours.
+If you want to draw attention you should use high-contrast color-schemes, and if you want to give consumers the feeling of peace and serenity you should choose light and peaceful color combinations.
+Black and white don’t count, but beyond them only go for one or two additional colors.
 Anything else is overkill.
 Use blue in order to cultivate user’s trust.
 Yellow is for warnings.
 Green is ideal for environmental and outdoor products.
-Orange is a fun colour that can create a sense of haste or impulse.
+Orange is a fun color that can create a sense of haste or impulse.
 Black adds a sense of luxury and value.
-Use bright primary colours for your call to action.
+Use bright primary colors for your call to action.

 Remember the name is for life

 One of the most exciting, yet frustrating things about starting a business is choosing the name.
 Don’t get swept up in trends, such as opening a breakfast joint called “Hashtag.”
 Instead, go with something easy to say, spell, and remember.
 Your name should be memorable and it shouldn’t be inspired by short-lasting trends.
 Another very important thing to have in mind when choosing a company name is the domain-name availability.

 Keep mottos under seven words